 - ›› Coverage Organizations : Parliament

-“Injured Humanity” was intended to shock readers and called on the conscience of citizens to “reject, with horror, the smallest participation in such infernal transactions.”
-This broadside was printed in New York City by Samuel Wood, a prolific Quaker-reformist printer.
+“Injured Humanity” was intended to shock readers and calls on the conscience of citizens to “reject, with horror, the smallest participation in such infernal transactions.”
+This broadside was printed in New York City by Samuel Wood, a prolific Quaker-reformist.

 The Stamp Act, the Quartering Act, the Declaratory Act, the Sugar Act, and the Tea Act were just a few of the many policies Great Britain enacted in the British North American colonies in the eighteenth century.
 To many colonists these policies were oppressive and unjust since the colonists had no direct representation in Parliament.
 The British government felt that the colonists were protected by the British army and navy, and there was stability under a constitutional monarchy, which was more than other, longer-...